Skip to content ↓

 As a church community school, we aim to embrace Christian values which enable us to be socially responsible members of our rich and diverse community, within a changing world.

-Introduction to our SEND offer:
+Introduction to SEND at our school.

-• However class teachers have the overall responsibility of ensuring that the curriculum will be differentiated and delivered in an inclusive way.
+• All staff have a responsibility for identifying and supporting pupils with special educational needs.
+However class teachers have the overall responsibility of ensuring that the curriculum will be differentiated and delivered in an inclusive way (figure 2).

 Figure1